Welcome to Black Bear Nation!

 To be considered for financial aid, you need to file the Free Application for Federal Student Aid (FAFSA).
 Please visit the Office of Student Financial Aid webpage for more detailed information about applying for financial aid.
 UMaine’s FAFSA code is 002053 and you must file by June 1st to be considered for the maximum possible financial aid eligibility.

-Step 7: Apply for Housing
+Step 7: Make Arrangements for Housing

 Step 8: Sign up for Navigate